 I have stayed in the supply chain and procurement function ever since, with experience gained across a diverse range of industries and sectors, from Engineering, Manufacturing, Telecommunications, Aviation & Defence, Construction, Facilities Management and Corporate Real Estate.

-My journey has covered the end to end sourcing, procurement and supply chain management processes from both a strategic and operational perspective.
+My journey has covered the end-to-end sourcing, procurement and supply chain management processes from both a strategic and operational perspective.

 The early part of my career was in Planning and Master Scheduling, moving into Directs Procurement and then onto the management of Electronic Manufacturing Service (EMS) providers.

-Since 2008, my career has shifted from operational focus into more senior leadership roles; a key focus since has been to lead and transform the procurement function in the organisations I have worked in, with many being newly created roles.
+Since 2008, my career has shifted from an operational focus into more senior leadership roles; a key focus since has been to lead and transform the procurement function in the organisations I have worked in, with many being newly created roles.

 I love procurement and I’m really pleased to have had a say in selecting this as a career choice, rather than ‘stumbling into it’ which is quite common amongst my peers.
 I am also grateful to have experienced such diversity within the function and to have had insight into so many different aspects, allowing me to take best practices, skills and insights to apply to the different industries I’ve worked in.